 Want a Successful Fundraiser?
-Avoid These Common Mistakes
+7 Common Mistakes to Avoid

 1. Lack of high-quality photos & video

 Data shows that fundraisers with at least five photos raise significantly more than those with just one photo.
 And fundraisers with a video raise more donations than those without one.
 Donors are attracted to multiple images and a compelling video that tells a story.